vectara/create-ui/apps/searchSummary/README.md

-# Vectara sample code for a Search Summary UI
+# Vectara sample code for a Summarized Semantic Search UI

-This app provides working sample code for implementing a Search Summary UI that's powered by [Vectara](https://vectara.com/).
+This app provides working sample code for implementing a Summarized Semantic Search UI that's powered by [Vectara](https://vectara.com/).
 It was generated using the [Create-UI code-generator](https://github.com/vectara/create-ui).

-The Search Summary UI is characterized by:
+The Summarized Semantic UI is characterized by:

 - A search box for entering a natural-language query.
 This can take the form of a question or just search terms.
 - A list of search results.